Join whatsapp channel Join Now

 Motion

-If an object changes its position with respect to its surroundings with time, then it is known as motion.
+If an object changes its position concerning its surroundings with time, then it is known as motion.

 Types of Motion